 - How we design the end of arm tool and if nippers will be on the tool or mounted on the robot or a table

-How many cavities in the mold?
+How many cavities are in the mold?

-- This helps us understand end of arm tool design, potential payload requirements, and robot models (rigidity)
+- This helps us understand end-of-arm tool design, potential payload requirements, and robot models (rigidity)

 What is the cycle time of the machine?

-- This in conjunction with the system sequence requirements helps us understand how much time the robot has to perform the required functions and return to the mold before it opens again.
+- This, in conjunction with the system sequence requirements, helps us understand how much time the robot has to perform the required functions and return to the mold before it opens again.

-- Understanding your current labor rates (loaded wage) times the number of operators times the number of shifts you’re running, helps us to justify implementing automation into your process.
+- Understanding your current labor rates (loaded wage) times the number of operators times the number of shifts you’re running helps us to justify implementing automation into your process.

 Please provide a set of mold prints

-- This helps us understand mold/part design when we design the end of arm tool for extracting parts from the mold face.
+- This helps us understand mold/part design when we design the end-of-arm tool for extracting parts from the mold face.